Bruce Morrison: U.S. Representative and campaign for Governor

 Morrison was the first chairman of the Freshman Democratic Caucus of the 98th Congress.
 He was selected to serve on the House Banking Committee and the House Judiciary Committee, as well as the Veterans Affairs and DC Committees, and the Select Committee on Children, Youth, and Families.
 He was an expert on housing issues and authored numerous amendments to improve housing opportunities for the poor.
 He was deeply involved in human rights issues, visiting Cuba to demand the release of prisoners, Chile as part of a campaign to oust dictator Augusto Pinochet, South Africa to protest apartheid, Nicaragua to oppose aid to the Contras and Paraguay to observe elections after the overthrow of dictator Alfredo Stroessner.
 Morrison was a leader in efforts to reduce deficits and balance the federal budget.
 He was the Democratic sponsor of floor amendments to freeze spending in 1984 and 1985.

+Immigration Act of 1990

-He served as chairman of the House Immigration Subcommittee from 1989–1991.
+He served as chairman of the House Subcommittee on Immigration and Citizenship from 1989–1991.
 He was the House author of the Immigration Act of 1990, one of only two major immigration bills in the country's history to increase legal immigration.
 The legislation increased the focus of immigrant admission toward high skilled workers on the H1-B visa.
 In an interview with Bill Whitaker on CBS News' 60 Minutes broadcast on March 19, 2017, Morrison commented: "The H-1B has been hijacked as the main highway to bring people from abroad and displace American workers."